aoldershaw/ansi/README.md

 ]
 ```

-Currently, the only provided output method is `ansi.InMemory`,
+Currently, the only provided output method is `ansi.Lines`, which stores all
-which stores all the lines of text in memory.
-A line is represented
-as an `ansi.Line`, which is a slice of `ansi.Chunk`. `ansi.Chunk`s
+the lines of text in memory.
+A line is a slice of `[]ansi.Chunk` - a stylized
-are intended to be concatenated in order.
+chunk of text. `ansi.Chunk`s are intended to be concatenated in order.

 ### Parser